khurrumsaleem/pynuctran/README.md

 ##### ```Physics.OutputSkip: int```
 The number of steps  skipped  for console printing.
 Note: The ```Physics.DisplayProgressOnly``` property  must be set to ```False```.
 ##### ```Physics.IsotopeConcentrations: dict```
 A dictionary containing the concentrations of all isotopes over the entire simulated time steps.
-The keys of the dictionary is equivalent to the isotope Id  defined  in  the  simulation.
-The  rows  of the dictionary corresponds to the time step.
+The keys of the dictionary are equivalent to the isotope Id defined in the simulation.
+The rows of the dictionary correspond to the time step.
   ```
    [Isotope1]  [Isotope2]  [Isotope3] ...
    c1-1        c2-1        c3-1